-Setting Description Factory Default Member/Available Lists the ports in the current trunk group and the ports that are N/A ports available to be added.
-Check box Selects the port to be added or removed from the group.
+Setting Description Factory Default Member/Available ports Lists the ports in the current trunk group and the ports that N/A Member/Available ports are available to be added.
+IN/A Check box Selects the port to be added or removed from the group.
 Unchecked Port How each port is identified.
 N/A Port description Displays the media type for each port.
 N/A Name Displays the specified name for each port.
-N/A Speed Indicates the transmission speed for each port (1G-Full, N/A 100M-Full, 100M-Half, 10M-Full, or 10M-Half).
-FDX flow control Indicates if the FDX flow control of this port is enabled or N/A disabled.
-Up Add selected ports into the trunk group from available ports.
+N/A Connect Indicates the transmission speed for each port (1G-Full, N/A Speed 100M-Full, 100M-Half, 10M-Full, or 10M-Half).
+FDX flow control Indicates if the FDX flow control of this port is enabled or NI/A FDX HOW COHUIOI disabled.
+N/A Up Add selected ports into the trunk group from available ports.
 N/A Down Remove selected ports from the trunk group.
 N/A